-In February 2011, STE-QUEST was one of four missions recommended by the ESA advisory structure and selected for an assessment study.
+In February 2011, STE-QUEST was one of four missions (the other missions being EChO, LOFT, and MarcoPolo-R) recommended by the ESA advisory structure and selected for an assessment study; these missions were later joined by PLATO.
 The assessment phase for STE-QUEST started in April 2011 and concluded in mid-2013.

 In the meantime, STE-QUEST was studied at the ESA Concurrent Design Facility (CDF) at the European Space Research and Technology Centre (ESTEC) in May 2011.
 The study concluded with the identification of a preliminary design of the mission and its payload.